Kennedy1-svg/walure-erp/README.md

 Create a pipeline linked to your repo on netlify
 Set up command to build on netlify
-command: `npm run build` || `yarn build` point netlify to the bild file
+command: `npm run build` || `yarn build` point netlify to the build file